swisskyrepo/PayloadsAllTheThings/XXE Injection/README.md

-## Exploiting blind XXE to exfiltrate data out-of-band
+## Exploiting Blind XXE to Exfiltrate Data Out of Band

 Sometimes you won't have a result outputted in the page but you can still extract the data with an out of band attack.